Things change after parenthood. Here’s why you need to rediscover flirting with your partner (hint: it’s not all about them!)

 Three golden rules for flirting with your partner?

 1. Don’t forget what first brought you together.
 Perhaps spend some time reminiscing about good memories.

 2. Make time for some date nights, time spent together out of the house.
-It might seem like a cliche, or you might think you’re too busy, but how important is your relationship to you?
-This is not about how a woman needs to please the man.
+It might seem like a cliché, or you might think you’re too busy, but how important is your relationship to you?
+This is not about how a woman needs to please a man.
 It’s about how a partner in a marriage can do his or her best to have a healthy relationship.

 3. Stop trying to get your partner to make you feel attractive/special/interesting.
-Try doing that for him, and then he will do it for you (without even doing it consciously).
+Try doing that for them, and then they will do it for you (without even doing it consciously).

 You’re making eye contact.
 Making physical contact.
 But your partner isn’t getting the signals – what’s plan B?